 Are you heading to New York City for the first time in the near future?
 How exciting!
 New York is one of the most unique cities in the world and has so many different experiences to try from food to museums to sightseeing.
 While New York is certainly a popular tourist destination, it also has a huge population of locals that work and live in the city.
 To blend in like a local and make your trip to New York seamless, follow along as we break down some of the most common mistakes tourists make in New York City, and how to avoid them.

 10. Staying in Midtown

 Do not, we repeat, do not stay in Midtown for your entire vacation.
-Sure we know that Times Square is exciting and loud and colorful and people love to spend time here, but don’t make it your vacation.
+Sure we know that Times Square is exciting and loud and colorful and people love to spend time here but don’t make it your vacation.
 There are thousands of other things to see, do and explore just off the beaten path.
-If you want to spend your time up partying all night, surrounded with other tourists and looking at billboards out your hotel window then Midtown is perfect for you.
+If you want to spend your time up partying all night, surrounded by other tourists, and looking at billboards out your hotel window then Midtown is perfect for you.
 But if you want to avoid this common mistake, try staying at a hotel outside of the area, for not only a much better price but a much more authentic New York experience.